David A. Pizarro: Early life and education

 Pizarro graduated with a Bachelor's degree from Pacific Union College in 1997 and received his Ph.D. in social psychology from Yale University in 2002 (under the supervision of Peter Salovey and Paul Bloom).

 Career

 After receiving his PhD, Pizarro became a post-doctoral fellow at the University of California, Irvine.
 Since 2006, Pizarro has been a professor in the department of psychology at Cornell University.

 Pizarro's research is focused on the nature of human morality—especially on how humans arrive at moral judgments about people and actions (such as judgments of character, responsibility, blame, and praise), and in how emotions (especially disgust) influence moral judgments.
 In his 2012 TED talk, The Strange Politics of Disgust, he provided an overview of his work linking individual differences in the degree to which people are easily disgusted to differences in political orientation.

-Since 2012, Pizarro has been co-host of the podcast Very Bad Wizards, along with the philosopher Tamler Sommers, from the University of Houston.
+Pizarro also co-hosts the podcast Very Bad Wizards along with the philosopher Tamler Sommers, from the University of Houston.